zuoym15/craves.ai/docs/README.md

 # Code

-Please see [the github repo](https://github.com/zuoym15/craves.ai) for code and data of this project.
+Please see [our github repo](https://github.com/zuoym15/craves.ai) for code and data of this project.

+# Citation

 ```bibtex
 @article{zuo2019craves,